Gagniuc/Binary-files-inside-EXCEL-VBA/README.md

 # Binary-files-inside-EXCEL-VBA

-This application can convert any executable file (<kbd>.exe</kbd> or any type of file in fact) to VBA source code that can be included as a module in an EXCEL file.
+This application converts any executable file (<kbd>.exe</kbd> or any type of file in fact) to VBA source code that can be included as a module in an EXCEL file.
 Once inserted into the EXCEL file, the VBA code can be used to completely restore the executable file to disk in the same directory as the EXCEL file.
 Also, once recomposed on disk, the executable file can be executed automatically.
 Use the EXCEL file in the "test" directory for testing.
 Press ALT + F11 to open the VBA window so you can see the code being discussed.

+<img src="https://github.com/Gagniuc/Binary-files-inside-EXCEL-VBA/blob/main/img/scr.png?raw=true" alt="">

 # Why is this important?

-<img src="https://github.com/Gagniuc/Binary-files-inside-EXCEL-VBA/blob/main/img/scr.png?raw=true" alt="">